 In the 1960s, photography acted as a powerful and persuasive medium through which to document the 'contradictions of contemporary southern race relations' so pertinent to the civil rights movement (Raiford, 2007: 1129).
-An image taken by Danny Lyon for the Student Nonviolent Coordinating Committee (SNCC) on July 14, 1962, captures John Lewis, field secretary for the SNCC at the time, kneeling in prayer with two unidentified Black individuals during a protest outside a segregated pool in Cairo, Illinois.
-In 1963, the SNCC turned the photograph into a poster with the caption: "COME LET US BUILD A NEW WORLD TOGETHER".
-Raiford states that, '[t]en thousand copies were printed and offered "for a dollar each, mostly in the North."
-The posters sold out' (Raiford, 2007: 1133).
+An image taken by Danny Lyon for the Student Nonviolent Coordinating Committee (SNCC) on 14 July 1962 (see Figure 1), captures John Lewis, Field Secretary for the SNCC at the time, kneeling in prayer with two unidentified Black individuals during a protest outside a segregated pool in Cairo, Illinois.
+In 1963, the SNCC turned the photograph into a poster with the caption: 'come let us build a new world together.
+Raiford (2007: 1133) states that, 'ten thousand copies were printed and offered "for a dollar each, mostly in the North."
+The posters sold out.'
 For the SNCC, the image of three kneeling members served as a powerful antidote to the images of police violence circulating in the 1960s.
-It offered an alternative concept of leadership, envisioning a future privileging group-centered leadership, where all individuals 'stand, pray, and work side by side' as equals (Raiford, 2007: 1135).
-Images from this period, such as one of Dr. Martin Luther King Jr., kneeling with and leading a group of civil rights workers in prayer on February 1, 1965, in Selma Alabama or the image of a line of Black protesters kneeling before City Hall in Birmingham, Alabama on April 6, 1963, are now icons, 'images that come to distill and symbolize a range of complex events, ideas, and ideologies' (Raiford, 2007: 1130).
-During the civil rights movement, the still image of kneeling, peaceful, protesters contained powerful symbolic value as it was 'a crucial means of capturing "fugitive" brutality, holding it still for scrutiny, and transmitting this "naked truth" to watching and judging audiences' (Raiford, 2007: 1129).
+It offered an alternative concept of leadership, envisioning a future privileging group-centred leadership, where all individuals 'stand, pray, and work side by side' as equals (p.
+1135).
+Images from this period, such as one of Dr Martin Luther King Jr, kneeling with and leading a group of civil rights workers in prayer on 1 February 1965 in Selma, Alabama, or the image of a line of Black protesters kneeling before City Hall in Birmingham, Alabama, on 6 April 1963, are now icons, 'images that come to distill and symbolize a range of complex events, ideas, and ideologies' (p.
+1130).
+During the civil rights movement, the still image of kneeling, peaceful protesters contained powerful symbolic value as it was 'a crucial means of capturing "fugitive" brutality, holding it still for scrutiny, and transmitting this "naked truth" to watching and judging audiences' (p.
+1129).
 Here, the naked truth of state brutality is painfully exposed through the juxtaposition of images of nonviolent protesters kneeling alongside images of police violence.
 Arguably, the images of kneeling civil rights protesters invoke and reactivate the histories of Allen and Jones.
-However, they do not escape the histories of the abolitionists seal and the expectations of how Black bodies ought to perform.
+However, they do not escape the histories of the abolitionists' seal and the expectations of how Black bodies ought to perform.